NoumenaDigital/npl-integrations/README.md

 ### Webapp

 The `./webapp` folder contains a Typescript frontend service for interacting with the configured Engine.
-In this setup, the webapp runs locally and connects to the engine on Noumena Cloud.
+In this setup, the webapp runs locally and connects to the Engine on Noumena Cloud.

 #### Setup